Arrhythmia hero section photo

 Types of Arrhythmias

-- Tachycardia is a fast heartbeat (over 100 beats per minute), which includes conditions like atrial fibrillation (AFib) - a common type linked to stroke.
+• Tachyarrythmias – invloving a rapid heartbeat (over 100 beats per minute), including conditions such as atrial fibrillation (AFib), which is a common type of arrhythmia that increases the risk of ischemic stroke.

 Causes, Risks & Treatment